niieani/nandu/README.md

 or completely die out, and the “good” parts survive and create offsprings: the new versions of the track.
 The ultimate goal for the software is to be able to evolve entire musical pieces or songs, “mega-organisms”, created from smaller parts that were also evolved at an earlier stage.
-This will of course take some time, but the developement is going really fast!
-Until we get there, enjoy the current state and be sure to check back in a couple of weeks!

 ## What is working now?